 What amenities are on site?

-There are craft stalls, real ale bars, an international food fayre, children’s entertainers, a chill-out zone, dance displays stage, the ‘Groovy Movie’ solar-powered cinema tent, Digital Funfair and many other attractions plus excellent amenities including indoor and outdoor toilets and washing facilities, ‘Posh Wash’ showers and plenty of water taps.
+There are craft stalls, real ale bars, an international food fayre, children’s entertainers, dance displays stage and many other attractions plus excellent amenities including indoor and outdoor toilets and washing facilities, ‘Posh Wash’ showers and plenty of water taps.
 It’s a very safe and secure site with friendly staff and 24-hour security.

 Can I bring my own food to the campsite?

 You are very welcome to take your own food and drink onto the campsite which will have good facilities and 24-hour security.
 There is a farm shop nearby and other shops in Wickham just a few minutes walk away.
 ‘Posh wash’ showers are available on the campsite.
 If camping please note no open fires or barbecues are allowed on the campsite.
-The festival site has a no glass policy and visitors are strictly not permitted to bring alcohol onto the festival site – unless it is for the website editor!
+The festival site has a no glass policy and visitors are strictly not permitted to bring alcohol onto the festival site.

 Can I park my car easily?